gicrisf/windmenu/README.md

 - Background daemon with named pipe communication
 - Configurable appearance and behavior (thanks to JerwuQu's work on the original version of [wlines](https://github.com/gicrisf/wlines))

-## Daemon Monitor

-WindMenu includes a GUI monitor to check the status of both the WindMenu daemon and the WLines daemon:

-### Features
-- Real-time status monitoring of both daemons
-- Clean, native Windows GUI
-- Displays Process IDs (PIDs) when daemons are running
-- Lists all PIDs when multiple instances are detected (we don't want that)
-- Interactive buttons to start/restart/kill processes

 ## Build